Lower bounds for the Tur\'an densities of daisies: Introduction

 (Here, we use the standard asymptotic notation: if $X$ is a set and $f,h:X \to \mathbb{R}^{+}$, we write $f =O(h)$ if there exists an absolute constant $C >0$ such that $f(x) \leq C h(x)$ for all $x \in X$.)

 It would be of interest to narrow the gap between our upper and lower bounds on $g(m,t)$.

-The proofs of Theorem \ref{thm:gmt_ub} and of the first part of Theorem \ref{thm:gmt_lb} (i.e.\ the $t > 2$ case) are very similar to those used in \cite{GUNDERSON1998} to prove Theorem \ref{thm:gunder} (above).
-Our lower bound for $t > 2$ consists of a probabilistic construction very similar to that of Gunderson and R\"odl in \cite{GUNDERSON1998}; we have to choose a random set of slightly lower density as we must avoid the middle slice of a Hilbert cube, as opposed to an entire Hilbert cube.
-At first sight, it might seem that an upper bound on $g(m,t)$ follows from the upper bound given in Theorem \ref{thm:gunder}, since a set which contains a Hilbert cube contains its middle layer, but one must make small changes to the proof in \cite{GUNDERSON1998} so as to ensure that the generators of the Hilbert cube we find, the $x_i$, are distinct.
+The proofs of Theorem \ref{thm:gmt_ub} and of the first part of Theorem \ref{thm:gmt_lb} (i.e.\ the $t > 2$ case) are very similar to those used in \cite{GUNDERSON1998} to prove Theorem \ref{thm:gunder} above.
+The proof of our lower bound for $t > 2$ consists of a probabilistic construction very similar to that of Gunderson and R\"odl in \cite{GUNDERSON1998}; we have to choose a random set of slightly lower density as we must avoid the middle slice of a Hilbert cube, as opposed to an entire Hilbert cube.
+At first sight, it might seem that an upper bound on $g(m,t)$ follows from the upper bound given in Theorem \ref{thm:gunder}, since a set which contains a Hilbert cube contains its middle layer, but one must make small changes to the proof in \cite{GUNDERSON1998} so as to ensure that the generators of the Hilbert cube we find (viz., the $x_i$ in the above definition), are distinct.
+In fact, we find an entire Hilbert cube generated by these $x_i$, not just the middle layer of such, so there may be some room for improvement.

 We give an explicit construction for the $t=2$ case in Theorem $\ref{thm:gmt_lb}$: this construction outperforms the probabilistic one in the case $t=2$.
-The paper is structured as follows.
-In Section \ref{sec:transfer} we prove Theorem \ref{thm:main_result} using Theorem \ref{thm:gmt_lb}, and in Section \ref{sec:gmt} we prove Theorems \ref{thm:gmt_lb} and \ref{thm:gmt_ub} (note that we do not require the latter in our study of the Tur\'an density of daisies, but it may be of independent interest).
+The probabilistic approach does not sample directly from the ground set but instead from a large 3-AP-free set.
+This choice is critical in (optimizing) the argument, since it destroys additive structure in the (still large) set we obtain.

+Having introduced the background and general structure of our approach, we briefly consider the asymmetric version of the daisy problem.
+For $t \geq 1$ and $s \geq t+1$, an {\em $r$-uniform $(s,t)$-daisy} $\mathcal{D}_r^{s,t}$ is defined to be a set of the form

+for some sets $S,U$ with $|S|=r-t$, $|U|=s$ and $S \cap U = \emptyset$.
+(So $\mathcal{D}_{r}^{2t,t} := \mathcal{D}_r^{t}$.)
+In this language, we have so far only considered $(2t,t)$-daisies.
+Conjecture \ref{conj:daisy} immediately implies the analog for asymmetric daisies ($s \neq 2t$), since an $(s,t)$-daisy is contained in a $(2\max\{t,s-t\},\max\{t,s-t\})$-daisy.
+In \cite{BOLLOBS2011} Bollob\'as, Leader, and Malvenuto focus on the symmetric case ($s=2t$), and in this article we do the same.
+However, the proofs in the sequel may be modified in the obvious way to obtain the following asymmetric analogue of Theorem \ref{thm:main_result}.